Parents on the outside, who have already done college, hardly remember what the big deal is about moving from high school to university.

 4 – Friends

-Not Having Any or Having Bad Ones
+Having None or Having Bad Ones

 Either way, you worry.
 And it’s a good thing to worry about your companions because you know the wrong crowd will not help you succeed in this life or the next.

-Stay in regular touch with the good friends you already have, don’t take them for granted.
+Stay in regular touch with the good friends you already have; don’t take them for granted.
 And don’t give too much time to new people.